Congratulations! Now what?

 There's plenty of information on that in the financial aid section of this website.
 To apply for aid, go to fafsa.gov.

 All freshmen starting at Penn State complete a testing program that is designed to assist them in scheduling their initial courses.
 Remember, this test is an advising tool and will not in any way interfere with the decision to admit you to Penn State.
 This test consists of math and chemistry.
 Some students may also be required to complete an English placement test.
-The Division of Undergraduate Studies, located in Sharon Hall 200, schedules these tests.
+Contact Academic Advising for more information.

 This step is designed to acquaint you with the, sometimes complex, academic world of Penn State.
 This program will explore the different academic opportunities available at the University as well as the requirements of your chosen degree.
 Your freshman testing results will also be interpreted.

-All students have the opportunity to meet with an academic advisor in order to prepare a schedule of classes that meets both their needs as well as the requirements of their chosen degree.
-New freshmen schedule classes during the New Student Orientation, while transfer students make an individual appointment with an academic advisor in Sharon Hall 200.
+All students have the opportunity to meet with an academic adviser in order to prepare a schedule of classes that meets both their needs as well as the requirements of their chosen degree.
+New freshmen schedule classes during the New Student Orientation, while transfer students make an individual appointment with an academic adviser.

 At this stage, you are ready to attend classes.
 Class times, building names, and room numbers are printed on your schedule of classes.
 A campus map may be obtained in the Admissions Office.
 We would also be happy to arrange a tour.
 The Registration Office also has a complete schedule of important dates for the entire semester.